-This simple and delicious fruit butter goes well with crackers, toast or just about anything you would use jam or jelly for.
+This blueberry apple butter is simple and delicious fruit butter that goes well with crackers, toast or just about anything you would use jam or jelly for.

 Blueberries are definitely in season at the moment and I couldn’t be happier about it.
 Mini Chef eats them like candy and I enjoy a few here and there for a quick pick-me-up during the day.
 I love to pair them with walnuts or almonds for a clean snack or small meal.